Sammie Wood: Rugby union career

 Wood switched to rugby union in 2018, signing for Super W team Brumbies and also representing University of Canberra in rugby sevens.
 She scored her first points in the inaugural Super W season, the 2018 season, in a fixture against Melbourne Rebels.
 She scored a conversion and a penalty in a 37–8 victory for the Brumbies.

 Wood usually operates as a full-back in rugby union.
 She earned her first call-up to the Australia women's national rugby union team, The Wallaroos, on 14 April 2019.
 In November of that year, she was called up to the Australia A team to compete in the Oceania Championship.

 Personal life

 In January 2009, Wood had a serious accident while being towed on a tube behind a boat on Wyangala Dam.
 A wave caused her knee to collide with her nose at high speed; she spent six days in hospital as a result and had to have her nose and sinuses reconstructed.
 The accident fractured her skull and caused her to miss the rest of the season with Newcastle Jets.
-Outside of her sporting career, Wood is a primary school teacher and works in Canberra.
+Outside of her sporting career, Wood is a primary school teacher who works in Canberra.